A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Formatting-text-762e.md

 # Bold, italic and underline

-In the left pane you will see the code for another web page, as you see, all the text look the same.
+In the left pane you will see the code for another web page, as you see, all the text looks the same.

 {Check It!|assessment}(test-141496199)